thm-projects/arsnova-flashcards/README.md

 ## Credits

-ARSnova Cards is powered by Technische Hochschule Mittelhessen - University of Applied Sciences.
+arsnova.cards is powered by Technische Hochschule Mittelhessen - University of Applied Sciences.